datanooblol/brocode/README.md

 ## Configuration

-Models are stored in `.brocode_config.yaml` in your current directory.
+Models are stored in `brosession/brocode_config.yaml` in your current directory.
+Use `brocode model config` to see the exact location.

 ### Configuration File Structure